luxfi/docs/docs/nodes/validate/validate-or-delegate.md

 blockchain network to validate transactions and secure the network.

-- **Stake Requirement:** To become a validator on the Lux network, one must stake a minimum amount of 2,000 LUX tokens on the Mainnet (1 LUX on the Fuji Testnet).
+- **Stake Requirement:** To become a validator on the Lux network, one must stake a minimum amount of 2,000 LUX tokens on the Mainnet (1 LUX on the Testnet).
 - **Process:** Validators participate in achieving consensus by repeatedly sampling other validators.
 The probability of being sampled is proportional to the validator's stake, meaning the more tokens a validator stakes, the more influential they are in the consensus process.